Bozhi-Wu/TIFFAlign/README.md

    - The files can exist in subfolders as `rglob` is used to find the files.
    - For the sessions to be concatenated in the correct order, please name the files so that they can be easily sorted with the python `sorted` function.
    - For `.sbx` files, the corresponding `.mat` metadata files are also required.
-   - For the very first time, it will read and compute and **mean frames** for the first 100 frames of each session.
+   - For the very first time, it will read and compute and mean frames for the first 100 frames of each session.
 These will be cached into `mean_frames.pkl` for future reload.
    - If there is an existing alignment parameter file `params_all.pkl` in the folder, it will be automatically loaded.
-3. Pick a **reference session** and a **moving session**.
+3. Pick a **Reference Session** and a **Moving Session**.
-   - After picking the reference session, please only align the other sessions to the reference, without adjust the reference session itself.
-During the saving process, no adjustment will be made to the reference session.
+   - The reference session is shown in grayscale, while the moving session is overlaid using the *inferno* colormap.
+   - Use the alpha slider to adjust transparency and better visualize the alignment.
+   - When saving, the reference session remains unchanged; only the moving session is adjusted.
-4. Adjust alignment using the **sliders**:
+4. Adjust alignment using the **Sliders**:
    - X Shift
    - Y Shift
    - Rotation
    - Alpha (transparency)
 5. Save alignment parameters for later use.
 6. Export the aligned file with **Save Aligned TIFF**.
-   - By default, files are read using `memmap` for efficiency.
+   - Files are read using `memmap` by default for efficiency.
+   - The output TIFF is written using the detected data type of the original files (for `.sbx` files, `uint16` is used).
-   - If `memmap` fails, the tool falls back to `imread`, which loads the entire file into memory.
+   - If `memmap` fails, the tool automatically falls back to `imread`, which loads the entire file into memory.
-   - ⚠️ Ensure your computer has enough RAM to handle large files.
+   - ⚠️ Make sure your computer has enough available RAM when working with large files.

 ---